samaritan23/pdf-management-system-frontend/README.md

 - User Authentication
 - PDF Document Viewing
-- Sharing Documents with Other Users
+- Sharing with Other Users
-- Commenting on accessible documents
+- Commenting on accessible PDFs
 - Generating Shareable Links
-- Access Control for Documents
+- Access Control for PDFs
 - Responsive Design with Material-UI

 ## Prerequisites